maximilian128/project_creation_automation/README.md

     touch .env
     open .env
 ```
-2. Store your username, password, and desired path for new projects.
+2. Store your username, password, token and desired path for new projects.
-* The password is the generated token.
+* TK is the generated token.
+* PW is your normal password.
 * The path must NOT end with a forward slash (/).
 * Use the provided format at the bottom of this README.
 * Save and close the .env file.